MartinChavez/jQueryBasics/README.md

     /* Reusing jQuery Objects */
     // It is a good practice to reuse selectors, it may be significantly faster
-    // Note: During this tutorial we will not enforce this practice to add clarity to the examples
+    // Note: During this tutorial we will not enforce this practice for the sake of clarity

     $(".html-generated").before(paragraph);
     $(".html-generated").after(paragraph.clone());